 Friends of France provided Americans on the home front during World War I with the opportunity to understand what life was like for an AAFS ambulance driver in France during the war.
 In the introduction to the book Inspector General A. Piatt Andrew wrote, “the following pages, written, and edited in the course of active service in France, tell, however imperfectly, something of the experiences of a small group of young Americans who have not been inert onlookers during the Great War” (page xvii).
 Friends of France was also used as a fundraising and promotional tool for the organization.
 Since it was a volunteer service, AAFS relied on donations from Americans who were witnessing the war from a far.
 Stories and images were gathered with the hope of provoking a desire for more Americans to do their part and contribute to the war effort.

 Drivers were depicted in this book from all different aspects of an volunteer’s life.
-There are images of the men in their gas masks, and several of them working through the cold winter weather in Alsace.
-The volunteers ate lunch together at the postes de secours where they worked and braved the shellings of the enemy.
-This is apparent through the words and images that appear in the book.
-For example, AAFS Driver James R. McConnell reflected on the diligence of the American volunteers in his chapter “The Section in Lorraine.”
+There are images of the men watching an airplane battle, and several of them working through the cold winter weather in Alsace.
+The volunteers risked their lives and braved the shellings of the enemy, which is apparent through the words and images that appear in the book.
+For example, volunteer ambulance driver James R. McConnell reflected on the diligence of the American volunteers in his chapter “The Section in Lorraine.”
 He wrote: “In spite of the danger, the Americans render their service with fidelity at any and all times.
 A French captain once remarked that, no matter how much the town was being shelled, the little field ambulances could be seen slipping down the streets, past corners, or across the square on their way to and from postes de secours back of the trenches” (page 69).

 This is one of a series of posts by Elizabeth Alleva, AFS Archives Summer 2014 Intern, about her project to create online accessibility to several hundred World War I photographs under the supervision of the AFS Head Archivist and Historical Publications Editor.